 Instant invoice payments with Stripe

-Organisations are the service businesses who use the application to manage their customers.
-They store basic information about the organisation like name, logo, contact, address as well as fields containing list of all
+Organizations are service businesses that use the application to manage their customers.
+This data type stores basic information about the organization like name, logo, address, etc., as well as fields containing list of all

 customers and list of

 Users are team members who must be part of an organization.
-They store the usual profile info (Photo, Name, Email Address), their
+This data type stores the profile info (photo, name, email), their

 role field which is used for access control.